 I carry water in the pack since it has two large and elastic side pockets that can fit a water bottle, up to 40oz insulated in my case!
 In fact, I was able to easily fit one 40oz bottle in the right pocket and my travel tripod in the other.

-You can take an experience of another review of Patagonia black hole backpack here:
+You can take an experience of another review of the Patagonia black hole backpack here:

 Use a Patagonia Black Hole 25 oz